-aka A French Vampire In America
+aka A French Vampire in America

 Director – John Landis, Screenplay – Michael Wolk, Producers – Leslie Belzberg & Lee Rich, Photography – Mac Ahlberg, Music – Ira Newborn, Visual Effects – Syd Dutton & Bill Taylor, Special Effects Supervisors – Michael & Roy Arbogast, Bill Lee, Richard Lopez & John Milinac, Makeup Effects Supervisor – Steve Johnson, Production Design – Richard Sawyer.
-Production Company – Warner Bros
+Production Company – Warner Brothers.

 Anne Parillaud (Marie), Anthony LaPaglia (Joe Gennaro), Robert Loggia (Sal ‘The Shark’ Macelli), Don Rickles (Emmanuel Bergman), David Proval (Lenny), Elaine Kagan (Frannie Bergman), Chazz Palminteri (Tony)